Cinamon Kimbrough, Lac, CMT

 is a mix of herbs with Artemisia vulgaris (mugwort) being the main ingredient formed into a stick.
 It is burned an inch away from an acupuncture point or area.
 Moxabustion (Moxa) is believed to expel cold and warm the meridians, which leads to smoother flow of blood and qi.
 In Western medicine, moxibustion has successfully been used to turn breech babies into a normal head-down position prior to childbirth.

 Traditional Chinese Medicine is over 2000 years old it.
-As always please consult with a physician before any acupuncture or bodywork, eat a balanced diet fit for your needs, hydrate often, exercise within your limitations and find balance within.
+As always please consult with a physician before any acupuncture or bodywork.
+Furthermore eat a balanced diet fit for your needs, hydrate often, exercise within your limitations and find balance within.
 Each patient is treated according to the intake.
 This determines what modality to use.

 *If you are uncomfortable with any of the modalities please state it when you come in.
 Most of all you are in charge of your wellness and these can be modified to fit your needs.*